This article documents the key aspects of the DSM design tokens import feature:

 Brand, by deleting them and their matching curly brackets.

-- Before saving the change, we recommend clicking the download the previously saved tokens link, so you can easily revert the change if something goes wrong.
+- Before saving, we recommend clicking the download the previously saved tokens link, so you can easily revert the change if something doesn't go as expected.

-- Click Save changes, and then switch back to table view mode, where you should see the
+- Click Save changes, and switch back to the table view mode.
+You should see that the

 Fonts.Brandprefix has been removed for all tokens.